AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/linuxdeploy.rst

 Embedding update information
 ----------------------------

-You can find the basic explanation on how the AppImage update system works, what update information is and how AppImages can be updated at :ref:`ref-updates`.
+You can find the basic explanation on how the AppImage update system works, what update information is and how AppImages can be updated at :ref:`appimage-updates`.
 If you already know that, this section explains on how to use linuxdeploy to embed update information.

 If you use the linuxdeploy `AppImage output plugin <https://github.com/linuxdeploy/linuxdeploy-plugin-appimage>`_ to generate an AppImage from the AppDir, you can set the environment variable ``$LDAI_UPDATE_INFORMATION`` to the update information string to embed the update information in the AppImage and generate the corresponding ``.zsync`` file.
 This could look like the following: